John Money: Books on sexology

 He then defined gender role as:

 "all those things that a person says or does to disclose himself or herself as having the status of boy or man, girl or woman, respectively.
 It includes, but is not restricted to, sexuality in the sense of eroticism.
 Gender role is appraised in relation to the following: general mannerisms, deportment and demeanor; play preferences and recreational interests; spontaneous topics of talk in unprompted conversation and casual comment; content of dreams, daydreams and fantasies; replies to oblique inquiries and projective tests; evidence of erotic practices, and, finally, the person's own replies to direct inquiry."

 Money made the concept of gender a broader, more inclusive concept than one of masculine/feminine.
 For him, gender included not only one's status as a man or a woman, but was also a matter of personal recognition, social assignment, or legal determination; not only on the basis of one's genitalia, but also on the basis of somatic and behavioral criteria that go beyond genital differences.
 In 1972, Money presented his theories in Man and Woman, Boy and Girl, a college level textbook.
 The book featured David Reimer as an example of gender reassignment.

 In his book Gay, Straight and In-Between: The Sexology of Erotic Orientation, Money develops a conception of "bodymind".
 "Bodymind" is a way for scientists, in developing a science about sexuality, to move on from the platitudes of dichotomy between nature versus nurture, innate versus the acquired, biological versus the social, and psychological versus the physiological.
 He suggested that all of these capitalize on the ancient, pre-Platonic, pre-biblical conception of body versus the mind, and the physical versus the spiritual.
 In coining the term "bodymind", in this sense, Money wishes to move beyond these very ingrained principles of our folk or vernacular psychology.

-Money also developed a view of "Concepts of Determinism" which, transcultural, transhistorical, and universal, all people have in common, sexologically or otherwise.
+Money developed a view of "Concepts of Determinism" which, transcultural, transhistorical, and universal, all people have in common, sexologically or otherwise.
 These include pairbondage, troopbondage, abidance, ycleptance, foredoomance, with these coping strategies: adhibition (engagement), inhibition, explication.
 Money suggested that the concept of "threshold" – the release or inhibition of sexual (or other) behavior – is most useful for sex research as a substitute for any concept of motivation.
 Moreover, it confers the distinct advantage of having continuity and unity to what would otherwise be a highly disparate and varied field of research.
 It also allows for the classification of sexual behavior.
 For Money, the concept of threshold has great value because of the wide spectrum to which it applies.
 "It allows one to think developmentally or longitudinally, in terms of stages or experiences that are programmed serially, or hierarchically, or cybernetically (i.e. regulated by mutual feedback)."